ZilchOS/bootstrap-from-tcc/README.md

 so I decided to have a decent trusted binary core bootstrap as well.

-I'm aware of https://savannah.nongnu.org/projects/stage0 which does even better, but I'm not as hardcore as them, so, let's start small
+I'm aware of https://savannah.nongnu.org/projects/stage0 which does even better, but I'm not as hardcore as them, so, let's start small.

 ## How